sebw/shaarli-archiver/README.md

 - this container will query your Shaarli instance every hour
 - it searchs for bookmarks with a dedicated and unique tag (e.g. `to_archive`)
-- if a bookmark is found with that tag, SingleFile processes the link and save the HTML under `/archives`
+- if a bookmark is found with that tag, SingleFile processes the link and saves the HTML under `/archives`
-- when processed, the description of the bookmark is updated with a link to the public URL of the archive HTML
+- when processed, the description of the bookmark is updated with a link to archive (that can be `file:///home/user/archives` or `https://archive.example.com`)
 - the dedicated and unique tag is deleted

 ## How a bookmarks looks before processing